HartFoundation/Python-Challenge/README.md

 Whenever someone notices a more efficient or elegant way of completing a challenge, feel free to change the function or add a comment.

-I believe rarehunter has already completed the first eleven challenges.
-Perhaps he can take the lead and post eleven functions.